typora/support.typora.io/_posts/basic/2017-02-28-Table Editing.md

 ### Delete Row in Table

-The delete line command or delete table row (Shift+Ctrl+L or Shift+Command+L on macOS) will delete current table row in a table, or use the Context menu (right click).
+The delete line command (Shift+Alt+Ctrl/Command+L) or delete table row command  (Shift+Ctrl/Command+Backspace) will delete current table row in a table, or use the Context menu (right click).

 ### Add/Delete Column in Table